AdaCore/libadalang/ada/doc/dev_doc.rst

   C++ methods, or Ada tagged type primitives, in a dedicated programming
   language: the properties DSL.
-This DSL provides features to build and solve logic equations: create logic variables tied to nodes, add possible values, add constraints on variables, etc.
+This DSL provides features to build and solve logic equations: create logic variables tied to nodes, add possible values, add constraints on variables, etc. This DSL is documented in :langkit_doc:`Langkit's documentation <properties_dsl.html>`

 Name resolution is implemented with both environment specifications and the properties DSL.
 Libadalang developpers first define how lexical environments